 Why “biodegradable” can be misleading

-According to the FTC’s Green Guide, which provide information to companies on how to ethically market earth-friendly products, “a marketer making an unqualified degradable claim should have competent and reliable scientific evidence that the entire item will completely break down and return to nature…within a reasonably short period of time.”
+According to the FTC’s Green Guide, which provides information to companies on how to ethically market earth-friendly products, “a marketer making an unqualified degradable claim should have competent and reliable scientific evidence that the entire item will completely break down and return to nature…within a reasonably short period of time.”
 In other words, poop bag manufacturers should be able to prove that their product biodegrades as promised.
 And that’s simply not possible for many brands.

 Unfortunately, many poop bags that claim to be earth-friendly or biodegradable don’t actually break down within a year, and some never degrade at all.